 Homogenisation is done for consistency and taste and doesn’t change the nutritional value of milk.
 When milk is homogenised the milk cream is blasted into fine particles to give the milk a more even appearance and integrate the cream with the milk.

 A2 milk is milk that contains only the A2 type of beta-casein protein rather than the more common A1 protein commonly found in regular cow’s milk.
 A2 proteins are often said to be better for ‘allergies’ and there is research to suggest that A1 beta casein (regular milk) may be associated with heart disease, diabetes type 1 and autism.
-Milk from goats, sheep and camels are mostly made up of A2 proteins and are commonly prefered on GAPS & SCD.
+Milk from goats, sheep and camels are mostly made up of A2 proteins and are commonly preferred on GAPS & SCD.
 Commercial A2 cow’s milk will be pasteurised and homogenised.
+Click over to the step by step method here.

 This milk has been produced on large scale dairy farms.
 It is homogenised and pasteurised and will have traces of pesticides and antibiotics.